Kidnapping and murder of Lesley Whittle: Aftermath

 Following his convictions, Neilson was transferred to HM Prison Leicester to serve his life sentence.
 He was transferred to several other facilities in the following decades, including HM Prison Isle of Wight and HM Prison Leeds.
 In 1993, he was transferred to HM Prison Full Sutton.

 By 2008, Neilson had been transferred to HM Prison Norwich, and had been suffering from motor neurone disease for several years, gradually leaving him unable to use his limbs and requiring him to be spoon-fed.
 He appealed against his sentence, requesting it be commuted to a maximum of thirty years.
 His appeal was heard at the High Court in London, with Mr Justice Teare ruling on 12 June that he must never be released from prison, saying: "This is a case where the gravity of the applicant's offences justifies a whole life order ...
 The manner in which the young girl was killed demonstrates that it too involved a substantial degree of premeditation or planning.
 It also involved the abduction of the young girl.
 The location and manner of Lesley Whittle's death indicates that she must have been subjected by the applicant to a dreadful and horrific ordeal."

 In the early hours of 17 December 2011, Neilson complained to prison staff of breathing difficulties.
 He was taken from HM Prison Norwich to Norfolk and Norwich University Hospital, where he died at 6:45 p.m. the following day.
 His death was officially ruled as being due to pneumonia, and he is known to have asked prison staff not to keep him alive if his health further deteriorated.

 Many of Neilson's family members had severed all contact with him upon discovering his culpability in Lesley's kidnapping and murder.
 None of his family members were present at the time of his death, although his daughter did send a thank-you card to prison staff for the care they provided for her father in his final days.

-At the time of Neilson's death, he was one of Britain's longest-serving prisoners, having been incarcerated for over thirty-five years.
+At the time of Neilson's death, he was one of Britain's longest-serving prisoners, having been incarcerated for more than thirty-five years.